 I am an incoming international student, when will I learn more?

 The International Center is working to keep up to date information available on their website.
 Please take a moment to review the most recent articles on the front page of the International Center website, in addition to the International Center Updates Regarding COVID-19 webpage

-Are there going to be engagement activities in the Fall term?
+Are there going to be engagement activities in the winter term?

 If I am not living in Honors Housing, can I still participate in Honors engagement activities?

 Yes!
-All Honors activities planned by the Honors RA team in South Quad are 100% virtual for the foreseeable future, allowing any Honors student, regardless of location, to participate safely.
+Honors will offer a variety of events in accordance with public health guidelines.
+These events will be planned by the Honors team, allowing for any Honors student, regardless of location, to participate safely.